 Optical cables for the switch must be ordered separately.
-500 meters or less cables should be multi-mode Fibre Channel cables.
-Cables that are longer than 500 meters should be single-mode.
+Cables of 1,641 ft (500 m) or less should be multi-mode Fibre Channel cables.
+Cables that are longer than 1,641 ft (500 m) should be single-mode.
 Multi-mode optical cables are connected to the shortwave GBIC module in the switch.
 Single-mode optical cables are connected to the longwave GBIC module in the switch.
-Multi-mode cables should use 50/125 optical fibers, SC Duplex connectors with a PC finish.
+Multi-mode cables should use 50/125 optical fibers, and SC Duplex connectors with a PC finish.
 Use of 62.5/125 should be restricted to situations where 62.5/125 optical fiber was previously installed and the link lengths are to be kept shorter than 200 meters.
-Single-mode cables typically use 9/125 optical fibers for distances up to 10 km.
+Single-mode cables typically use 9/125 optical fibers for distances up to 84,480 ft (10 km).